 With two nursing homes in the city, you only have a couple of options to choose from in Princeton, West Virginia.
-This city received a city grade of C based on its overall nursing home quality.
-This is not a strong city score.
-This grade is not the end of the world, but it is well below average by national standards.
-You can continue reading to find more information about how this city's nursing homes fared in our category grades.
+This city received a solid city grade of B- for an overall score.
+This city looks to be a better option than the local city of Beckley, which received a grade of C. You can continue reading to find more information about how this city's nursing homes fared in our category grades.

 This city's nursing homes received a somewhat average overall grade, but we really would like to emphasize that some of its facilities nearly flawless health inspections in recent years.
 We awarded it an elite grade of A- in this category.
 Perhaps the most important factor we look at in determining our inspection scores is deficiencies.
 These deficiencies can be found on a nursing home's recent inspection reports.
 Facilities with higher scores in this category typically avoided the more severe deficiencies involving health risks or even death.
-This city's next highest grade came in long-term care, where Princeton received a B-.
-Finally, Princeton received a grade of C for its nursing grade and a grade of D in the area of short-term care.
-In spite of otherwise respectable category grades, this city's poor short-term care grade may be concerning for people who need rehabilitation services..
+Princeton also received one of our better grades in the area of long-term care, with a grade of B. In our final two categories, Princeton earned a B- for its nursing grade and a grade of C for short-term care.